CLIMAAX/FLOODS/Risk_workflow_description_FLOOD_COASTAL.md

 - Land-use information: The land cover map is available from the [Copernicus Land Monitoring Service](https://land.copernicus.eu/pan-european/corine-land-cover).
 - Damage curves for infrastructure expressed as relative damage percentage (available [here](https://publications.jrc.ec.europa.eu/repository/handle/JRC105688)).
 - Data on economic value for different types of land use, which can be country/location specific.
 This data is specified in the Excel file provided on the GitHub repository of the workflow (see **LUISA_damage_info_curves.xlsx**)
-- Maps of critical infrastructure obtained from [OpenStreetMap](https://www.openstreetmap.org).

 In this workflow we use the postprocessed version of the Global Flood Maps dataset that is downloaded using the dedicated hazard assessment workflow, where the flood maps were downloaded and aggregated for the specific area of interest (**link**).
 If you would like to use this dataset, please first execute the coastal flood hazard assessment workflow to download the flood maps.

 ## Output of the workflow

 The outputs of this workflow are:
+ - Flood depth and extent maps for the area of interest.
- - Flood damage maps per scenario and return period.
+ - Flood damage maps, expressed in economic value, per scenario and return period.
- - Flood depth and extent maps overlay with critical infrastructure.

 Flood damage is calculated by applying damage curves to the flood inundation depth maps, taking into account the local situation.
 For each grid point, the damage is calculated based on the flood depth, land use type, damage curves, and country-specific parameters (can be defined by the user) that approximate the economic value of different land use types.

 The flood maps are considered for two climates: present day climate (ca. 2018) and 2050 (RCP8.5 climate scenario).
 For each climate, different return periods of the extreme conditions are considered.